yjhtry/reservation/rfcs/0001-core-reservation.md

 END;
 $$ LANGUAGE plpgsql;

-CREATE TRIGGER reservation_trigger AFTER INSERT OR UPDATE OR DELETE ON rsvp.reservation FOR EACH ROW EXECUTE PROCEDURE rsvp.reservation_trigger();
+CREATE TRIGGER reservation_trigger AFTER INSERT OR UPDATE OR DELETE ON rsvp.reservations FOR EACH ROW EXECUTE PROCEDURE rsvp.reservations_trigger();
 ```

 Here we use EXCLUDE constraint provide by postgres to ensure that verlapping reservations cannot be made for a given resource at a given time.